peteroupc/peteroupc.github.io/graphics.md

 1. Layers:
     1. Up to four _2-D layers_ can be displayed at a time.
 Each 2-D layer is a rectangular array of references to _tiles_ (see later), and can also be called a _tile map_.[^9]
     2. Up to two of the 2-D layers can undergo a 2-D affine transformation.
     3. If 3-D graphics are being displayed, one of the 2-D layers is replaced with a _3-D layer_, which is an image on which the 3-D graphics are drawn.
-The 2-D layer replaced this way can vary over time.
+Which 2-D layer is replaced this way can vary over time.
     4. The 2-D layers may contain transparent pixels.
 The 3-D layer may contain transparent and translucent (semitransparent) pixels.[^10]
     5. The 3-D layer's dimensions, in pixels, are the same as the "screen resolution" (see later).
 2. Tiles.
 A _tile_ is a small rectangular array of pixels.